I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How to get sitelinks?

 We only show sitelinks for results when we think they’ll be useful to the user.
 If the structure of your site doesn’t allow our algorithms to find good sitelinks, or we don’t think that the sitelinks for your site are relevant for the user’s query, we won’t show them.

 So, actually your site structure is very vital in the process of Google deciding whether to show sitelinks for the user.
 Let that sink in for a while, will tackle it later in this blog.

 On the other hand Google uses an automated algorithm to analyze the link structure of your site to find shortcuts that will save users time and allow them to quickly find the information they're looking for and that's how your website is… Click To Tweet

 - 1 Why are Sitelinks Important?

-- 3 Why is Good Site Structure Important?
+- 4 Why is A Good Site Structure Important?

 Besides Google being the only determinant on which links show up in the search results, sitelinks play an important role to the site owner and visitor.

 - Sitelinks are a Google Sign of Trust